petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ![Analytics data for blog entries can be viewed in a table format.](blogs/images/01.png)

-A list of your site's blog posts are presented along with different metrics.
+A list of your site's blog posts is presented along with different metrics.
 To download this data as a CSV file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.

 ## Visitor Behavior